What type of content do you primarily create?

 💡 Get inspired: 53 YouTube video ideas for 2023

-Step 2: Plan your video content and create a storyboard
+Step 2: Plan your YouTube video with a storyboard

 After selecting your topic and understanding your audience, move on to planning a storyboard.
 A storyboard shows composition, camera angles, character movement, and dialogue snippets associated with a particular scene.
 It gives you an idea of what every shot will look like.